 OCP in Modern Software Architecture: Microservices and Beyond

-In the ever-evolving landscape of software architecture, adhering to principles that ensure flexibility, scalability, and maintainability is crucial.
-Among these principles, the Open-Closed Principle (OCP) stands as a cornerstone, advocating for systems that are open for extension but closed for modification.
-This article delves into how the OCP manifests in contemporary architectural paradigms, particularly in microservices, serverless computing, and event-driven architectures.
+Software architecture shifts constantly, and the principles that keep systems flexible, scalable, and maintainable matter more as those systems grow.
+The Open-Closed Principle (OCP) is one such cornerstone: it advocates for systems that are open for extension but closed for modification.
+This article explores how the OCP shows up in modern architectural paradigms, particularly in microservices, serverless computing, and event-driven architectures.

 Understanding the Open-Closed Principle (OCP)